- Fulbright Awards

 Please read the Terms and Conditions for this award before making an application.

 In making these awards the Commission is looking not only for academic excellence but a focused application, a range of extracurricular and community activities, an indication of ambassadorial skills, a desire to further the Fulbright Programme and a plan to give back to your home country upon returning.

 Individuals from a broad range of ethnic, religious, geographic, and socio-economic backgrounds are encouraged to apply.

-Applications will be short-listed and successful applicants will be invited to telephone interview on the 31 March-11 April, 2014.
+Applications will be short-listed and successful applicants will be invited to telephone interview sometime between the dates of 1-15 April (subject to change).
 Interviews will only be held these days and may not be rescheduled.

 Candidates will be considered without respect to race, colour, religion, national origin, ethnicity, sexual preference or gender (including gender reassignment).
 Individuals from a broad range of ethnic, religious, geographic, and socio-economic backgrounds are encouraged to apply.

 Important note: The US-UK Fulbright Commission is unable to comment on individual applications or the reason for their refusal.